microsoft/llguidance/parser/README.md

 This crate implements a parser for llguidance grammars.

 The main entry point is the [Constraint struct](./src/constraint.rs).
-You will a token parser, built with [TokenParser::from_llguidance_json](./src/tokenparser.rs#L64).
+You will need a token parser, built with [TokenParser::from_llguidance_json](./src/tokenparser.rs#L64).
 This in turn requires a JSON-encoded grammar, see [TopLevelGrammar struct](./src/api.rs).

-If you're dealing with complation (non-chat) model, call `constraint.process_prompt()` first.
+If you're dealing with a compilation (non-chat) model, call `constraint.process_prompt()` first.

 Once you have a constraint, do the following in a loop: